zi-codes/jinder-frontend/README.md

 * Employers can only see job hunters
 * Employers can search profiles
 * Employers can upload jobs
-* Job hunters can add what type of job they want
+* Job hunters can add what type of jobs they want
 * There is a matching algorithm based on Employer & JH
 ```